Alan Price: Personal life

 Price is believed to have two children and has been married twice.
-He married Maureen Elizabeth Donneky at Fulham towards the end of 1971.
-The couple divorced.
+He married Maureen Elizabeth Donneky in 1971; they later divorced.
 Price and Donneky had one daughter, Elizabeth.

 In 1992, he was living in London with his second wife Alison and two daughters.

-Price is a Sunderland A.F.C. supporter although, ironically, Sunderland's local rivals Newcastle United often used his version of "Blaydon Races" at matches.
+Price is a Sunderland A.F.C. supporter, although Sunderland's local rivals Newcastle United often used his version of "Blaydon Races" at matches.
 In 2011, he took part in the Sunderland A.F.C. charity Foundation of Light event.